Mailee Walker, Executive Director

 Mailee earned a BA in urban studies from Stanford University and an MBA in change management from the Wharton Graduate School of Business.
 She is an alumna of the Coro Fellows Program, the Center on Philanthropy’s Jane Addams Fellowship, and Leadership Philadelphia.

-Andrea Bretting, Program Officer
+Andrea Bretting, Senior Program Officer

 Andrea joined the Claneil Foundation in 2008, bringing with her many years of experience with local, national and international nonprofits.
 She began her career in Philadelphia as a community social worker.
 While living in Berlin, Germany, she worked for the Amadeu Antonio Stiftung, a foundation that addresses anti-Semitism and furthers the development of a democratic civil society.
 Before joining the Claneil Foundation, she was an associate director at the United Way of Southeastern Pennsylvania.

-Karen Race, Grants Manager/Executive Assistant
+Karen Race, Grants & Communications Manager

 Karen holds a BA in English with a minor in Political Science from Temple University.